SomeRanDev/Haxe-UnrealEngine5/SampleProject/Haxe/README.md

 As described above, this folder contains a single `Main.hx` script that copies certain .cpp/.h from the Haxe/C++ output into the Unreal project's Source folder.
 In order to know which files to copy, it uses a text file that is generated using macros in the Haxe project.
 This text file simply lists all the classes in the "game" package of the Haxe project.

-## hxcpp-Unreal
+## hxcpp-include

-This is a custom version of hxcpp. hxcpp is a small library that is required to compile the C++ output from Haxe.
-Unfortunately, it comes packaged with a bunch of stuff that causes some errors in Unreal, and it has an unnecessary garbage collector.
-To resolve these issues, a custom version of hxcpp has been created.
-This version defines everything needed for the Haxe/C++ output to compile, but does so without implementing a garbage collector.
-In addition, std classes like `String`, `Array`, and `Map` now use Unreal's variations (`FString`, `TArray`, `TMap`, etc.).
+This is a slightly modified version of hxcpp's include folder.
+Some changes were made to comply with Unreal's much more strict error flags.

 ## src/UEMetadata.hx